jeevannavar/tic-tac-toe/README.md

 # TIC TAC TOE

-This project is simple tic tac toe game that I've implemented in Pythoon3, because I'm bored and need to do something.
+This project is simple tic tac toe game that I've implemented in Python3, because I'm bored and need to do something.
 For now, it is very simple.
-Both the players have to be on the same terminal and there is no option to play against a bot.
+Both the players have to be on the same terminal.

 ## Requirements